Magzzie/Crowdfunding_Analysis_Excel/README.md

       - **Solution**: After filtering the *Kickstarters* sheet for GB's musicals, copy and paste these records into a new sheet designated for British musicals only, then build the box-and-whisker plot based on columns from that new sheet.

 ## Results
-1. The preliminary inspection of the Excel file (crowfunding_StarterBook.xlsx) reveals:
+1. The preliminary inspection of the Excel file (crowfunding_StarterBook.xlsx) reveals the following:
     - There are 4,114 crowdfunding campaign records in 14 columns and 4,115 rows.
     - Out of 4,114 kickstarters, 3,038 (74%) originated in the United States.
     - For each campaign, there is information about its name and description, category and subcategory, goal and pledged funds, outcome and number of backers, launch and end dates, and country and currency.